nikahmadz/dark-switch/README.md

 ***

-Wishing for dark mode and other themes?</p>
+Wishing for dark mode and other themes?
-The **Dark Switch** button can force any website to cycle through your desired theme.
+**Dark Switch** can force any website to cycle through your desired theme.

 > **[Visit website](https://nikahmadz.github.io/dark-switch) for demo**